How much money do YouTubers make? Come down the rabbit hole with me and learn how to make money on YouTube.

 You can’t just expect to upload a couple of videos and make big bucks.

-You need dedication, determination and need to be willing to invest at least 20-30 hours a week for a year to give it a good shot.
+You need dedication, determination, and willingness to invest at least 20-30 hours a week for a year to give it a good shot.

 But if making and editing videos and talking about a specific subject for hours are your passion, give YouTube a shot!